JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 ## Australian ECT Annual Planning Calendar (Victoria)

-> A practical annual planning guide for Early Childhood Teachers (ECTs) in Victoria, Australia.
+> Here as summarised is A practical annual planning guide for Early Childhood Teachers (ECTs) in Victoria, Australia.

 ---